sanannya/NLP-Eval-for-DE/README.md

         - For running evaluations, ground truths should be in numerical format.
 If they're in written format (like this file), the function written_code_to_numbers will convert them to numbers, as seen in "hackathon numerical GTs.csv".
     - results: ******LIST THEM HEREEE******

+The functions are explained in further detail in the section below.

 ### Executing program